chenning17/PoopHead/README.md

 -> ability to properly resize a players hand, e.g. in case player has to pick up pile.

+-> ability to play more than one of the same card at a time if player wants to

 -> some sort of visualisation / non terminal interface.